 Similarly, a lot of employers have what you may know as Employee Assistance Programmes or Healthcare plans which entitle you to counselling.
 These are likely to offer a limited amount of sessions, but would be free.

 So this is where your choices really widen out as there are thousands of counsellors to pick from!

 Here are my top tips for picking a therapist:

 - Very important – when you do find a counsellor, check that they belong to a nationally recognised membership body such as the British Association of Counselling and Psychotherapy, National Counselling Society, The Black, African and Asian Therapy Network, Pink Therapy or UKPC.

 - If you have some knowledge or experience of types of counselling, then the types of counsellor out there might make some sense to you.
 You may have heard of person-centred counselling for example, or psychodynamic counselling and have a preference for one or other of the many types out there.
-And if you’re not sure what any of them mean, I’ll be explaining that in a future blog.
+And if you’re not sure what any of them mean, some of the key ones are explained here.

 - You can of course do a simple online search for counsellors in your area, by location or by issue eg. counsellor for anxiety.
 There are also directories which enable you to search and the most common of these are BACP, Counselling Directory or Psychology Today.

 Let’s assume you’ve gone through the steps above and are only now looking at counsellors who are appropriately trained, qualified and are members of professional bodies.

 You could obviously spend hours and hours researching and reading the profiles of all the counsellors who come up in your search but I’m going to suggest something more radical here.